TarekRaafat/skalex/docs/roadmap.md

 - [ ] Plugin hook timeouts: configurable timeout for `beforeHook`/`afterHook` execution in the mutation pipeline - a slow or hanging plugin should not block all database operations indefinitely
 - [ ] Graceful shutdown: `db.close()` flushes all pending writes before process exit; SIGTERM / `beforeunload` handler built-in
 - [ ] Write-Ahead Log (WAL): journal mutations before applying so a hard kill or OOM crash never loses committed data
+- [ ] Debounced / coalesced `autoSave`: `autoSave: { debounceMs }` batches rapid mutations into a single whole-collection flush instead of re-encrypting the file on every write - cuts write amplification on hot paths (config reads, task polling); pairs with the graceful-shutdown flush so the in-flight window is not lost on exit
 - [ ] Multi-process `FsAdapter` safety: file-lock (`O_EXCL` sentinel + PID-based stale-lock detection) so multiple Node.js / Bun processes targeting the same data directory serialize writes without data loss; single-writer-per-directory remains the default, this is an opt-in `{ multiProcess: true }` flag
 - [ ] `FsAdapter { durable: true }`: call `F_FULLFSYNC` (macOS) or `fsync` + directory-sync (Linux) after every rename so writes survive a sudden power failure on SSDs with write caching; off by default to preserve current performance characteristics
 - [ ] `db.size(collection?)`: report per-collection and total in-memory footprint in bytes
 - [ ] Memory pressure events: `db.on('memoryWarning', cb)` fires when heap usage crosses a configurable threshold - lets apps shed load before OOM
 - [ ] Memory budgets with LRU eviction: configurable per-collection memory limit with least-recently-used eviction policy for long-running processes - complements `maxDocs` FIFO cap with a memory-aware alternative
 - [ ] Per-collection transaction locking: replace global serialization with per-collection locks so transactions touching disjoint collections can run concurrently - significantly improves write throughput for multi-collection workloads
+- [ ] Optimistic concurrency guard: `updateOne(filter, update, { ifVersion: n })` compare-and-set on `_version` - rejects the write with a typed error if the document changed since it was read, closing read-modify-write races durably (not just inside the in-memory transaction proxy) without holding a lock
 - [ ] Copy-on-write transaction isolation: transactional writes operate on a cloned copy; commit merges back, rollback discards - eliminates full-collection deep clone cost for large datasets
 - [ ] Crash recovery beyond sentinel warning: auto-rollback to last-known-good state or programmatic recovery callback when an incomplete flush is detected on load - currently only logs a warning
+- [ ] Error recoverability classification: a documented and machine-readable mapping of which `PersistenceError` / `ValidationError` codes mean data is recoverable vs lost, so consumers drive retry-vs-quarantine recovery off error codes instead of string matching - distinguishes "file absent / first boot", "present but undecryptable", and "structurally corrupt" as separate, typed outcomes
 - [ ] Persistence state encapsulation: move per-collection write-tracking state out of the collection store and into the persistence manager - cleaner separation of concerns

 **DX & tooling**